Table of Contents

 This popular WordPress translation plugin was tested to work smoothly with Gutenberg.
 Multiple types of Gutenberg blocks, including paragraphs, buttons, lists, heading and the like can be translated via a handy TranslatePress interface.

 Meta Slider slideshow WordPress plugin works smoothly in a new WordPress editing experience thanks to a custom Slider block for Gutenberg.
 Before inserting the sliders via Gutenberg, you need to create and customize them via a separate Meta Slider screen.
-There are tons of options to make lightweight and dynamic sliders before inserting them via Gutenberg interface.
+There are tons of options to make lightweight and dynamic sliders before inserting them via the Gutenberg interface.

 The team behind the Events Calendar plugin, one of the most popular event scheduling plugins, continuously works on the Gutenberg integration.
 Starting with the plugin version 4.7, you can add and customize your events via Gutenberg thanks to multiple custom event blocks.
 So far this plugin offers one of the deepest levels of integration with Gutenberg compared to other similar plugins.

-WPForms plugin is ready to provide you with a powerful toolkit for constructing any type of a form, which can be easily inserted via Gutenberg.
+WPForms plugin is ready to provide you with a powerful toolkit for constructing any type of form, which can be easily inserted via Gutenberg.
 The WPForms Gutenberg block can be found in Widgets category.
 Once added to the page, you’ll need to select which form exactly to insert.
 There are also some settings related to WPForms plugin in its Gutenberg block (for example, you may enable or disable a form title and description).
-I have to admit that during a brief test-run, this plugin worked flawlessly compared to other similar contact form plugins.
+I have to admit that during a brief test run, this plugin worked flawlessly compared to other similar contact form plugins.

 If you want to add or replace sidebars of your WordPress theme with a handy Custom Sidebars plugin, you should rest assured that it will play nicely with Gutenberg.
 Users report just a few issues that are in most cases caused by a theme or third-party plugins.